cloud66/help-old/_posts/how-to/2013-09-26-deploy-multi-database-stacks.md

     <h3>Important</h3>

 	<p>The specifics of the script to install your database depend on the database - most database types have detailed installation instructions via their websites</p>
-	<p>You can only target an existing stack server, using this method you cannot have your auxillary database on a standalone server</p>
+	<p>You can only target an existing stack server, using this method you cannot have your auxiliary database on a standalone server</p>

 </div>

 <ol start="3">
 <li><strong>Proceed through the analysis phase</strong>.
 You will see that Cloud 66 will have detected a single database type.
 Proceeding to deploy your application would then create the database, and servers as required.</li>

-<li> <strong>Once deployed</strong> or if it failed deployment due to requirement of the auxillary database you can add your auxillary database gem(s) back into your Gemfile, commit and redeploy.</li>
+<li> <strong>Once deployed</strong> or if it failed deployment due to requirement of the auxiliary database you can add your auxiliary database gem(s) back into your Gemfile, commit and redeploy.</li>